michaelahli/ansible-quickstart/README.md

 cd ansible
 ```

-and then you can proceed to paste host ip to inventory.ini
+and then you can proceed to create file `inventory.ini`

 ```
 [idcloudhost]